trog-levrai/trog-levrai/README.md

 since university.
 Since some of them were eductional projects and other side projects, they are quite diverse.

-If you are here review my job appliction here's a little recap:
+If you are here review my job application here's a little recap:

 ## Experiences